havatv/qgisnnjoinplugin/help/source/index.rst

 Versions
 ===============
-The current version is 3.0.2
+The current version is 3.0.3

+- 3.0.3

+  - selectedFeaturesIterator changed to getSelectedFeatures (#9)

 - 3.0.2